ickyicky/fasttyper/README.md

 `python3 -m fasttyper`

 from cloned github repository, if you didn't [install](#installation) package from TestPyPi.

-Without any argument program waits for user to enter text manually and then signal the end of it with keyboard interrupt (CTRL+C). _Fasttyper_ can open text files, which path should be provided as first and only argument to the module execution, for example:
+_Fasttyper_ can open text files, which path should be provided as first and only argument to the module execution, for example:

 `python3 -m fasttyper example_text.txt`